Civic center

 A civic center or civic centre is a prominent land area within a community that is constructed to be its focal point or center.
-It usually contains one or more dominant public buildings, which may also include a government building.
+It usually contains of one or more dominant public buildings, which may also include a government building.
 Recently, the term "civic center" has been used in reference to an entire central business district of a community or a major shopping center in the middle of a community.
 In this type of civic center, special attention is paid to the way public structures are grouped and landscaped.

 In some American cities, a multi-purpose arena is named "Civic Center", for example Columbus Civic Center.
 Such "civic centers" combine venues for sporting events, theaters, concerts and similar events.

 In Australia, a civic centre can refer to a civic precinct, a show or meeting venue, or can also be used as a brand of Shopping Centre.